Charity Ngilu: Political life

 Ngilu was elected to represent the Kitui central constituency seat in 1992 on a Democratic Party ticket.
 She was reelected to the same seat and ran for president in the 1997 general election on a Social Democratic Party of Kenya ticket, finishing fifth behind the eventual winner, Daniel arap Moi.
-Along with Wangari Maathai, she becaKenya's first female presidential candidateKenya.
+Along with Wangari Maathai, she became Kenya's first female presidential candidate Kenya.

 Later, she joined National Party of Kenya.
 In the December 2002 general election, her party was part of the National Rainbow Coalition (NARC).
 The coalition went on to win the elections, and President Mwai Kibaki appointed her as Minister of Health when he named his Cabinet on 3 January 2003.
 She was also appointed NARC chairperson.

 Ngilu was seen as a new school member in the government, as opposed to old school members like John Michuki and President Kibaki.
 However, she was left stranded after the Liberal Democratic Party left the coalition after the defeat of the Government-sponsored draft constitution, while most of the remaining NARC members founded the new Narc-Kenya party led by Martha Karua.

 On 5 October 2007, Ngilu announced her support for the Orange Democratic Movement and its presidential candidate, Raila Odinga, in the December 2007 general election; she has compared Odinga to Nelson Mandela.
 She initially said that she was remaining in the government, despite backing Kibaki's main rival.
 However, her dismissal from the government by Kibaki was announced on 6 October.

 Ngilu was re-elected to her seat from Kitui Central in the December 2007 parliamentary election.
 Kibaki won the presidential election according to official results, but this was disputed by the ODM, and a violent crisis developed.
 The crisis was eventually resolved with a power-sharing agreement, and in the grand coalition Cabinet named on 13 April 2008 and sworn in on 17 April, Ngilu was appointed as Minister of Water and Irrigation.

 Ngilu showed support for Raila Odinga in running for presidential bid in Kenyan elections 2013.She later launched a presidential bid through her Narc Political Party, ultimately choosing to run for Kitui County senator and losing to David Musila in the process.

 Following her failed bid, Ngilu was named Cabinet Secretary for Land, Housing and Urban Development by president Uhuru Kenyatta, but she resigned from the post following corruption allegations.